wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FStoring Data in the Cloud.md

 		- Instead, we have to add a course policy to allow certain hosts from accessing this type of information
 		- ![image.png](../assets/image_1675525432939_0.png)
 		- This is for consuming this bucket in our application with our signedURL pattern -
+- CORS (Cross Origin Resource Sharing): defines how a client can interact with a resource, and what the client can and cannot do with that resource.
+Setting the CORS policy of our S3 bucket allows our client to communicate with the S3 bucket using the SignedURL pattern.
+	-
+- ## 5.Creating an S3 Filestore Bucket in AWS
+	-
+	-